PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   @pytest.mark.parametrize("value, doubled_value", [(1, 2), (2, 4), ('.', '..'), (None)])
   def test_double(value, doubled_value):
       function_test_runner(expected=doubled_value, function=double, args=value)

-..
-Not yet implemented!
-Was true for run_test.
-   If `~plasmapy.tests.helper.function_test_runner` only receives one positional argument that is a `list` or `tuple`, then it will assume that `list` or `tuple` contains the `callable`, the positional arguments, the keyword arguments (which may be omitted), and the expected outcome (which may be the returned `object`, a warning, or an exception).

 Please refer to the documentation for `~plasmapy.tests.helper.function_test_runner`,